-There is no guarantee that once you join a Medicare Advantage plan that the details (costs and/or coverage) will stay the same each year.
-It is recommended that beneficiaries familiarize themselves with all the potentially shifting factors in order to properly determine which plan is right for them.
+There is no guarantee that once you enroll in a Medicare Advantage plan that the details (costs and/or coverage) will stay the same each year.
+You might want to review your plan’s Annual Notice of Change to make sure the benefits still fit your needs.
+Your plan sends this notice every fall.

-There is always the issue of cost.
 Some Medicare Advantage plans may offer monthly premiums as low as $0, while others will charge a higher amount.
-The average premium amount for Medicare Advantage was about $32.60 in 2013.
-This average, as well as other MA-related out-of-pocket costs (like deductibles, copayments, and/or coinsurances) may increase or decrease in amount for 2014 Medicare Advantage plans.
+Your plan’s out-of-pocket costs (like deductibles, copayments, and/or coinsurances) may increase or decrease in 2016.

 Finally, requirements may also change.
-Some Medicare Advantage plans require that beneficiaries only use health care providers in a certain network, while others may require that beneficiaries choose a primary care physician.
-These restrictions may change from year-to-year just like cost and benefits for 2014 Medicare Advantage plans.
+Some Medicare Advantage plans require that beneficiaries only use health-care providers in a certain network, while others may require that beneficiaries choose a primary care physician.
+These restrictions may change from year-to-year just like cost and benefits for 2016 Medicare Advantage plans.